Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Data collection and pre-processing

 \section{Data collection and pre-processing}

-In this section, the Table \ref{tab:SARS-COV-2_samples} shows the information on the SARS-CoV-2 virus variant labelled by WHO, the Pango lineage, the GISAID clade, the number of samples and the designated label in this project; from the Table \ref{tab:SARS-CoV-2_seq_length} can see the average length of each SARS-CoV-2 variant sequence; the Table \ref{fig:sequence_encoding_example} shows an example of sequence standardization and encoding demonstration; the Table \ref{tab:other_Coronavirus_species} refer that both SARS-CoV-2 virus and non-SARS-CoV-2 groups collected from GISAID and NCBI, which will be used for calculating the appearance rate of the forward and reverse primers.
+This appendix provides supplementary details on data collection and preprocessing.
+Table~\ref{tab:SARS-COV-2_samples} summarizes the SARS-CoV-2 variant metadata used in this study, including WHO labels, Pango lineages, GISAID clades, sample counts, and the corresponding class labels used in our experiments.
+Table~\ref{tab:SARS-CoV-2_seq_length} reports the average genome length for each SARS-CoV-2 variant.
+Figure~\ref{fig:sequence_encoding_example} illustrates an example of sequence standardization and encoding.
+Table~\ref{tab:other_Coronavirus_species} lists the SARS-CoV-2 and non-SARS-CoV-2 coronavirus sequences collected from GISAID and NCBI that were used to compute the appearance rates of forward and reverse primers.